Black Sea bottlenose dolphin: Ecology and behavior

 Based on the range of the Black Sea bottlenose dolphin, their diet consists of many available coastal fish.
 This includes but is not limited to red mullet, flounder, mullet, anchovy, herring, horse mackerel, and stingrays.
 The increasing dispersal and limits of pelagic fish off the coast of human settlements is likely the cause of the shift in the dolphins' diet to benthic fishes, bringing them closer to coastal areas where populations of prey are more readily available.

 A study that investigated the group dynamics of Black Sea bottlenose dolphin individuals off of the coast of Crimea showed that the dolphins that live in the Black Sea have specific social-spatiotemporal structures that have allowed them to live cooperatively in this geographical region and help one another hunt for and find food sources.
 The use of echolocation tones and frequencies were tracked throughout the seasons of each year to find what kind of groups/individuals of sex and age occupy the region at a given time.
 The study found that Black Sea bottlenose dolphin populations live in groups of 2-10 individuals that do not separate based on distinct barriers from one another, rather than by more closely related individuals, such as a mother and her calves, and stress the importance of close-knit social structures in the Black Sea dolphins.

 Studies of Black Sea bottlenose dolphin hematology also provided much insight into the chemistry of the bottlenose subspecies based on the environment they have occupied over time.
-After analyzing the blood of certain sample studies, the results show that the chemical composition of these individuals is unique to the environment they occupy.
+In certain sample studies, analysis of dolphin blood showed that the chemical composition of these individuals is unique to the environment they occupy.
 This includes a total concentration of 156.48mmol/L of potassium concentration, 29.94micrommol/L iron concentration, 118.28mmol concentration of chloride as well as a 71.395g/L total protein concentration in the blood.
 Though this study was limited to individuals kept at the Lithuanian Sea Museum, it nevertheless showed no statistical significance in deviation from the entire population, showing a generalization of the chemical composition of the subspecies.